Privacy-Protecting Techniques for Behavioral Biometric Data: A Survey: Acknowledgment

 Brain activity is rich in information.
 It can be used to uniquely identify individuals given their unique characteristics and, in fact, several biometric systems based on brainwaves have been proposed~\cite{gui2019survey}.
-Besides, the acquisition of EEG signals raises privacy issues because brainwaves correlate, among others, with our mental states, cognitive abilities, and medical conditions~\cite{Sur2009}.
-A third party in possession of neural data could try to make inferences of private attributes that were not intentionally disclosed by the user subscribing to its service, and thus non consented.
+Besides, the acquisition of EEG signals raises privacy issues because brainwaves correlate, among others, with our mental states, cognitive abilities, and medical conditions~\cite{Sur2009}. \del{A third party in possession of neural data could try to make inferences of private attributes that were not intentionally disclosed by the user subscribing to its service, and thus non consented.
 Furthermore, if this entity has the ability to control the stimuli presented to the user when collecting their brainwave activity, such as the images shown in the computer screen, it could manipulate them to obtain private data.
 Martinovic et al.~\cite{MDFP12} where among the first to demonstrate the feasibility of these type of attacks.
-Focusing on users of low cost EEG readers, they successfully proved that, by manipulating the images presented to the users, their EEG signals could reveal private information about, e.g., bank cards, PIN numbers, area of living, or if the user knew a particular person.
-In another work, Frank et al.~\cite{Frank2013} show how to obtain private data from EEG recordings but, in this case, through subliminal stimuli (short duration images embedded in visual content) that cannot even be consciously detected by users.
-On the positive side, contrary to other behavioral traits like keystrokes or gait, brainwaves cannot be observed from the outside, which limits the possibility to misuse observed data to identify users without consent~\cite{korany2019xmodal}.
+Focusing on users of low cost EEG readers, they successfully proved that, by manipulating the images presented to the users, their EEG signals could reveal private information about, e.g., bank cards, PIN numbers, area of living, or if the user knew a particular person.} Martinovic et al.~\cite{MDFP12} demonstrated that by manipulating the images presented to the users, their EEG signals could reveal private information, e.g., bank cards, PIN numbers, area of living, or if the user knew a particular person.
+In another work, Frank et al.~\cite{Frank2013} show how to obtain private data from EEG recordings but, in this case, through subliminal stimuli (short duration images embedded in visual content) that cannot even be consciously detected by users. \del{On the positive side, contrary to other behavioral traits like keystrokes or gait, brainwaves cannot be observed from the outside, which limits the possibility to misuse observed data to identify users without consent~\cite{korany2019xmodal}.
 Overall, the two main threats that apply to brainwave data collected/processed by a third party service provider are re-identification and inference of private attributes.
 In the first case, the attack would consist of linking the brain data of the user to brain data collected by other service or available in public databases, gaining additional information about the user that can potentially be identifiable or reveal sensitive information.
-In the second case, the attack is oriented to uncover attributes correlated with the brainwave data, such as emotions, for which the user did not consent.
+In the second case, the attack is oriented to uncover attributes correlated with the brainwave data, such as emotions, for which the user did not consent.}